openstack-archive/fuel-docs/pages/release-notes/v3-2-grizzly-full.rst

 Sanity Tests For Murano And Heat Are Broken
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Sanity Tests for Murano and Heat were added to ensure that services are operating correctly after OpenStack cluster is deployed.
+Mirantis added sanity tests for Murano and Heat.
+The tests verify that these services work correctly after OpenStack cluster is deployed.
-However due to a bug the sanity tests for Heat and Murano are not working properly and always fail.
+However, the tests may fail due to a bug.

 Platform Tests' Limitations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^